Hyper-dual group inverse: existence, characterizations, and applications: Reverse and forward order laws for particular form

 Similarly, we can show that $(\tilde{X}\tilde{Y})^{\dagger}=\tilde{Y}^{\dagger}\tilde{X}^{\dagger}$.
 Hence, $(\tilde{X}\tilde{Y})^{\dagger}=\tilde{X}^{\dagger}\tilde{Y}^{\dagger}=\tilde{Y}^{\dagger}\tilde{X}^{\dagger}$. \end{proof}

-Sufficient conditions for reverse and forward-order laws for the dual Moore-Penrose inverse of dual matrices are provided next. \begin{corollary} Let $\widehat{X}=A+\epsilon A_0,\widehat{Y}=C+\epsilon C_0\in \widehat{\mathbb{R}}^{n\times n}$.
+Sufficient conditions for reverse and forward-order laws for the dual Moore-Penrose inverse of dual matrices are provided next. \begin{corollary} Let $\widehat{X}=A+\epsilon_1 A_0,\widehat{Y}=C+\epsilon_1 C_0\in \widehat{\mathbb{R}}^{n\times n}$.
 Suppose that DMPGI of $\widehat{X}$, $\widehat{Y}$, $\widehat{X}\widehat{Y}$ exist with ${A}{A}^{\dagger}{A_0}={A_0}{A}{A}^{\dagger}={A_0}$ and ${C}{C}^{\dagger}{C_0}={C_0}{C}{C}^{\dagger}={C_0}$.
 If $AC=CA$, $A^TC=CA^T$, $C^{\dagger}B=BC^{\dagger}$ and $A^{\dagger}D=DA^{\dagger}$, then $(\widehat{X}\widehat{Y})^{\dagger}=\widehat{X}^{\dagger}\widehat{Y}^{\dagger}=\widehat{Y}^{\dagger}\widehat{X}^{\dagger}$. \end{corollary}

-Since, from Theorem 2.7 of \cite{rg5}, existence of $\widehat{A}^{\dagger}$ can be given in terms of dual index of $\widehat{A}$.
-Therefore, Theorem \ref{thm5.3} can also be reformulated in terms of the dual index of matrices $\widehat{X}$ and $\widehat{Y}$.
-The same is produced in the following.
+From Theorem 2.7 of \cite{rg5}, existence of $\widehat{A}^{\dagger}$ can be given in terms of dual index of $\widehat{A}$.
+Therefore, Theorem \ref{thm5.3} can also be reformulated in terms of the dual index of matrices $\widehat{X}$ and $\widehat{Y}$, and is obtained next.

-\begin{theorem} Let $\tilde{X}=\widehat{A}+\epsilon^* \widehat{A}_0,\tilde{Y}=\widehat{C}+\epsilon^* \widehat{C}_0$ be hyper-dual matrices such that the dual index of $\widehat{X}$ and $\widehat{Y}$ is 1.
+\begin{theorem} Let $\tilde{X}=\widehat{A}+\epsilon_2 \widehat{A}_0,\tilde{Y}=\widehat{C}+\epsilon_2 \widehat{C}_0$ be hyper-dual matrices such that the dual index of $\widehat{X}$ and $\widehat{Y}$ is 1.
 Suppose that HDMPGI of $\tilde{X}$, $\tilde{Y}$, $\tilde{X}\tilde{Y}$ exist with $\widehat{A}\widehat{A}^{\dagger}\widehat{A_0}=\widehat{A_0}\widehat{A}\widehat{A}^{\dagger}=\widehat{A_0}$ and $\widehat{C}\widehat{C}^{\dagger}\widehat{C_0}=\widehat{C_0}\widehat{C}\widehat{C}^{\dagger}=\widehat{C_0}$.
 If $\widehat{A}\widehat{C}=\widehat{C}\widehat{A}$, $\widehat{A}^T\widehat{C}=\widehat{C}\widehat{A}^T$, $\widehat{C}^{\dagger}\widehat{A}_0=\widehat{A}_0\widehat{C}^{\dagger}$ and $\widehat{A}^{\dagger}\widehat{C}_0=\widehat{C}_0\widehat{A}^{\dagger}$, then $(\tilde{X}\tilde{Y})^{\dagger}=\tilde{X}^{\dagger}\tilde{Y}^{\dagger}=\tilde{Y}^{\dagger}\tilde{X}^{\dagger}$. \end{theorem}